 Advantages of using BMI Calculator

-The BMI works effectively for what it was designed to do: assess obesity rates in a population.
-Looking at variations in BMI level allows researchers to obtain a fair sense of how rates of overweight and obesity vary over time or across groups since it’s a generic measure of obesity that will work for most individuals.
-Because it’s a straightforward method to assess obesity in a community, it makes it easier for health researchers to collect data to study the obesity pandemic or, for example, look at how dietary habits influence obesity risk in big groups of individuals.
+The BMI works effectively for what it did: assess obesity rates in a population.
+Looking at BMI levels allows researchers to get a fair sense of how rates of overweight and obesity vary over time or across groups, since it’s a generic measure of obesity that will work for most individuals.

-BMI should only be used as one measurement in assessing someone’s health since it isn’t very accurate.
-A more comprehensive, holistic strategy will be required.
+However, you should only use BMI as one measurement in assessing your health since it isn’t very accurate.
+You will require a more comprehensive, holistic strategy.